kainlulow/semiconductor-device-physics-benchmark/README.md

 - anomaly-diagnosis cases based on electrical measurements;
 - semiconductor failure-analysis scenarios that combine device physics, process knowledge, and measurement interpretation.

-## Citation
+## Licensing And Citation

+The software in this repository is MIT licensed.
+For benchmark question data, contributors are encouraged to use or recommend CC BY 4.0 so datasets can be reused with attribution.

 Use the metadata in `CITATION.cff` when citing this repository.
-The software is MIT licensed.
-For benchmark question data, contributors are encouraged to use or recommend CC BY 4.0 so datasets can be reused with attribution.